-Deferred taxes arise due to temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and their respective tax bases.
+Deferred tax is recognized for temporary differences between the carrying amounts of assets and liabilities and their tax bases at the reporting date.
 Deferred taxes are recognized except for the following:

-- A. temporary differences on the initial recognition of assets and liabilities in a transaction that is not a business combination and that affects neither accounting nor taxable profits (losses) at the time of the transaction; - B. temporary differences related to investments in subsidiaries, associates and joint arrangements to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and
+- C. the initial recognition of assets or liabilities in a transaction that is not a business combination and, at the time of the transaction, (i) affects neither accounting profit nor taxable profit(loss), and (ii) does not give rise to equal taxable and deductible temporary differences; - D. temporary differences related to investments in subsidiaries, associates, and joint arrangements to the extent that the Company is able to control the timing of the reversal of the temporary differences and it is probable that they will not reverse in the foreseeable future; and